 Also known as democracy.

 What exactly is this revolution of practice and process?
-Recently, as playwright/NoPassport publisher Caridad Svich and I were editing my new collection of old writing, I came upon a phrase I wrote twenty-five years ago: “The way we make theater is as important as what we make.”
+Recently, as playwright/NoPassport publisher Caridad Svich and I were editing my new collection of old writing, I came upon a phrase I wrote twenty-five years ago: “The way we make theatre is as important as what we make.”
 In hindsight, I realize I didn’t know what I meant by that or how much a vague belief in this aphoristic truth would guide my life.
 Fortunately, there were folks out there who figured it out before me and knew what to do with what they knew.
 They knew that their methods and practices carried their human values, more than product or result.
 When I spoke to Mark Valdez, the ebullient executive director of the Network of Ensemble Theaters, he confirmed my epiphanic insight.
 Yes, the alternative is now the mainstream.
 Yes, they lead with their human values.
 And yes, in Mark Valdez’s words, “The process yields the aesthetics.”

 What are those aesthetics?
 What are the values worked out in practice?
-The ensemble theaters, through NET, have done a great job defining them: Collaboration; transparency in decision-making; inclusion and diversity; mutual respect.
+The ensemble theatres, through NET, have done a great job defining them: Collaboration; transparency in decision-making; inclusion and diversity; mutual respect.
 Ensembles stress flatness in decision making, where everybody brings ideas to the table, everyone’s ideas are valued.
 True collaboration is not a means to an end, but an end in and of itself, a goal.
 Human dealings inevitably play out on what Mark Valdez calls “a spectrum from consensus to hierarchy.”
 The process revolutionaries—committed to the quality of their interactions—spend more time at the consensus end.
 When things move inevitably toward hierarchy, they strive to keep those hierarchies clear and to increase participation in leadership.

 As for inclusion and diversity, these are not concepts applied after the fact (or after the funding), they are the heart of the practice—of, literally, and figuratively taking everybody in.
 Take a tip from the apples: in art as in botany, monoculture leads to decline; biodiversity and cross-pollination are necessary for our survival.
-The same is true of a democratic art—and none is more democratic, in its bones, than theater.
+The same is true of a democratic art—and none is more democratic, in its bones, than theatre.